d3/d3/docs/d3-scale/sequential.md

 const identity = d3.scaleSequential();
 ```

 When the scale is [applied](#_sequential), the interpolator will be invoked with a value typically in the range [0, 1], where 0 represents the minimum value and 1 represents the maximum value.
-For example, to implement the ill-advised [HSL](https://github.com/d3/d3-color/blob/main/README.md#hsl) rainbow scale (please use [interpolateRainbow](../d3-scale-chromatic/cyclical.md#interpolateRainbow) instead):
+For example, to implement the ill-advised angry rainbow scale (please use [interpolateRainbow](../d3-scale-chromatic/cyclical.md#interpolateRainbow) instead):

 ```js
 const rainbow = d3.scaleSequential((t) => d3.hsl(t * 360, 1, 0.5) + "");
 ```

-If *interpolator* is an array, it represents the scale’s two-element output range and is converted to an interpolator function using [d3.interpolate](../d3-interpolate/value.md#interpolate).
+If *interpolator* is an array, it represents the scale’s two-element output range and is converted to an interpolator function using [interpolate](../d3-interpolate/value.md#interpolate).

 ```js
 const color = d3.scaleSequential(["red", "blue"]);